Margaret Minnicks is a health-conscious person who researches the health benefits of foods and drinks.

-Some people have beliefs about certain foods that are either lucky or unlucky on New Year's Day.
+Many people have beliefs about certain foods that are either lucky or unlucky to eat on New Year's Day.
 For some, these beliefs are traditions that have been passed down from generation to generation.
 Certain foods are believed to bring good luck all year long, whereas other foods are believed to bring bad luck.

-The specific foods that are considered to be lucky or unlucky depend on the country, culture, and region where you live.
+The specific foods that are considered to be lucky or unlucky depending on the country, culture, and region where you live.

 The Tradition of Eating Collard Greens